sourcegraph/sourcegraph-public-snapshot/doc/cli/references/admin.md

 ## Usage

 ```
-'src admin' is a tool that manages an initial admin user on a new Sourcegraph instance~
+'src admin' is a tool that manages an initial admin user on a new Sourcegraph instance.

 Usage: